$0 When Your Disabled Child Leaves School: South Africa Transition Checklist

 For a qualifying youth earning between R2,000 and R4,499.99 per month, the employer can claim a monthly ETI of R1,500 in the first 12 months of employment, reducing to R750 in months 13 to 24.
 For higher earners, the ETI amount adjusts on a sliding scale.

 The ETI is not exclusive to disabled employees — it applies to all qualifying youth in the age bracket.
-However, for disabled youth on SETA learnerships, it typically applies concurrently with the Section 12H deduction, stacking the financial benefit.
+For disabled youth on SETA learnerships, it may apply concurrently with a Section 12H deduction when the relevant requirements are met.

 What employers need to claim the ETI: